-For more serious wounds, hyperbaric oxygen therapy (HBOT) is a medical treatment approved by the Undersea & Hyperbaric Medicine Society and involves breathing 100% oxygen while enclosed in a hyperbaric oxygen chamber.
-The relaxing treatment can be completed while patients listen to music or watch movies but can be effective for a range of medical conditions and wounds.
+For more serious wounds, Hyperbaric oxygen therapy (HBOT) is a medical treatment approved by the Undersea & Hyperbaric Medicine Society and involves breathing 100% oxygen while enclosed in a Hyperbaric oxygen chamber.
+The relaxing treatment can be completed while patients listen to music or watch movies and can be effective for a range of medical conditions and wounds.

 Chronic refractory osteomyelitis

 Chronic refractory osteomyelitis is an inflammation of bone tissue caused by an infection in the bloodstream or near the affected bone(s).